 If you want to re-enable a specific extension, do not forget to enable it before opening WordPress Admin again.

-Finally, the above guide about the reasons for slow WordPress admin and how to fix the slow loading of the WordPress admin backend.
+Finally, the above guide is about the reasons for slow WordPress admin and how to fix the slow loading of the WordPress admin backend.

 So I hope the above tips can help WordPress users to know the reasons for WordPress admin slow and how to fix WordPress backend loading.